Our projects preserve, enhance and increase understanding of Perth and Kinross's historic environment.

 PKHT has a long history of delivering projects in partnership with others, either as lead and supported by others, or delivering specific activities and outputs in projects led by others.
 Since we were established in 1988, the Trust has carried out a wide range of projects on historic buildings, archaeological sites, and the enhancement of historic urban areas.

-With subjects as diverse as the excavation and recovery of a prehistoric logboat to the re-instatement of 19th century iron railings, they include the restoration and refurbishment of the Library Lodge, Perth, which now serves as our office.
+With subjects as diverse as the excavation and recovery of a prehistoric logboat to the re-instatement of 19th century iron railings, they include the restoration and refurbishment of the Library Lodge, Perth, which then served as our office until 2019.

 Common themes running through projects include enhancement of the historic environment, partnership working, community benefit, life-long learning, and economic regeneration.

-A two year project on the historic churchyards of East Perthshire, conserving structures, improving management and engaging with members of the local community to celebrate these remarkable repositories of religious and secular life.
+A project focusing on the Historic Churchyards of Eastern Perthshire, conserving structures, improving management and engaging with local communities to celebrate these remarkable repositories of religious and secular life.

-In 2009 the Trust led an exciting project, inspired by the 3,000 year old Carpow vessel, to build a Bronze Age log-boat using replica tools and techniques.
-The finished boat was paddled across Loch Tay and is now a feature of the Scottish Crannog Centre.
+An exciting project inspired by the 3,000 year old Carpow vessel to build a Bronze Age log-boat using replica tools and techniques.